jaredhanson/www.kerouacjs.org/CONTRIBUTING.md

 > It is not necessary to manually add a working tree at `_site`.
 The worktree
 > is added automatically by `make` targets.

-This path is where he generated site will be written.
+This path is where the generated site will be output.
 Changes to the site can be inspected within its working tree.

 ```sh
 cd _site
 git diff
 ```

 ### Architecture